lee-lindley/PdfGen/README.md

 Follow the instructions in [install.sql](#installsql)

-Note that you do not absolutely require the submodule.
-You can turn off usage of *app_log* with a compile directive, and that is the only feature required from *plsql_utilities*.
+Only the necessary modules from *plsql_utilities* are compiled by default.
+You can run the install.sql in that directory to get the rest.

 # PdfGen.sql